falcon71181/csv_to_json/README.md

 # csv_to_json_converter

-change variable`s names and files`s names according to your conditions..
+change variables names and files names according to your conditions..